Nowadays, when almost everyone embraces HTTPS, a lot of fraud attempts which can lead to certificate mis-issuances may occur.

 example.com.
 IN CAA 0 issue "comodoca.com"

-The CAA record set up above allows the Comodo CA to be an issuer of certificates for example.com.
+The CAA record set up above allows the Comodo CA (now Sectigo CA) to be an issuer of certificates for example.com.

 Please note that a CAA record with no CA specified under the ‘issue’ parameter will restrict certificate issuance for the domain name in question: paragraph 5.2